 to be comfortable, despite being insulated with plush down from our head to above the knee; it's very cozy and warm, which allowed us to be comfortable in the frigid outside elements.
 The torso, cuffs, pockets, and collar are also lined with fleece.
 These subtle, but vital features, add a cozy and warm touch.

-You may not realize how important a warm hood is until you try on a contender that doesn't have any insulation at all, like the Patagonia Tres Down Parka
+You may not realize how important a warm hood is until you try on a contender that doesn't have any insulation at all, like the Patagonia Tres 3-in-1 Parka

 , weren't as comfortable to wear because they were restricting and hard to fit another layer underneath.